Isabel Hampton Robb: Early life and career (1859-1889)

-Isabel Hampton was born in Welland, Ontario, on August 26, 1859.
+Isabel Hampton was born in Welland, Canada West, on August 26, 1859.
 At 17, she became a public school teacher in Merritton, Ontario.
 She attended a collegiate institution after high school, but a significant part of her early education was attained through independent study.
 Hampton enrolled in the Bellevue Hospital Training School for Nurses in 1881 and graduated in 1883.
 After graduation, she briefly worked as a nurse in New York and later went to work in Rome at St. Paul's House.
 Here, she worked for a hospital that served American and European travelers.

 Upon returning the United States, she worked as a private duty nurse for the Conover family in New Jersey.
 In 1886, Hampton went to Chicago and assumed the role of superintendent of Illinois Training School for Nurses at the Cook County Hospital.

 During her time in Chicago, she implemented reforms, many of which are still followed today.
 One of her most notable contributions to the system of nursing education was the implementation of a grading policy for nursing students.
 Students would need to prove their competency in order to receive qualifications.
 Before Hampton's reforms, nursing had been largely taken up by lower-class women who were unable to hold other jobs.

 Career at Johns Hopkins (1889-1894)

 Early impact on Hopkins Nursing

-In 1889, Hampton was appointed the superintendent of nurses and principal of the training school at the new Johns Hopkins School of Nursing.
-Hampton's strong leadership and educational background was immediately recognized by the chairman of the Johns Hopkins Hospital, William Osler, after he said the following during the interviewing process: "Miss Isabel Hampton entered the room looking like an animated Greek statue...we knew that all was settled...Her certificates were looked at...and all was settled in a few minutes."
+In 1889, Hampton was chosen to be the superintendent of nurses and principal of the training school at the new Johns Hopkins School of Nursing.
+However, she was not available for three months, so it was Louisa Parsons who is credited as the first superintendent.

+It was Hampton's strong leadership and educational background that was recognized by the chairman of the Johns Hopkins Hospital, William Osler, after he said the following during the interviewing process: "Miss Isabel Hampton entered the room looking like an animated Greek statue...we knew that all was settled...Her certificates were looked at...and all was settled in a few minutes."
 She continued to suggest reforms, participate in teaching, and publish textbooks.
 Right from the beginning, Hampton extended the nursing program's length from 2 to 3 years, while also establishing eight-hour workdays for nurses.
 She also eliminated stipends, began a Nurses' Alumnae Association, and created a Nurses' Journal Club.